Fork wrapped in measuring tape signals warning signs of disordered eating and highlights HPRC mental health resources that can help.

 Why disordered eating can be a problem

-When you deprive your body of needed fuel and nutrients, you often feel weak, hungry, tired, or light-headed.
-This certainly isn’t ideal if you’re trying to pass a fitness test or stay focused at your job.
-If you continue to restrict your food intake, you might also experience dehydration, electrolyte imbalances, digestive problems, decreased bone density, or for women, menstrual irregularities.
-In addition, underfueling can increase your injury risk and contribute to conditions such as relative energy deficiency in sport (RED-S).
+When you deprive your body of the calories and nutrients it needs, you can feel weak, hungry, tired, or light-headed.
+This certainly isn’t ideal if you’re trying to pass a fitness test or perform your job well.
+If you continue to restrict your food intake, you might also experience dehydration, electrolyte imbalances, digestive problems, decreased bone density, reduced muscle strength, increased risk of injury, poor cognitive performance, or hormone irregularities.

 What to look out for